commuterjoy/vim-writer/README.md

 # Files

- ./.textedit - The alternate .vimrc file, run as intructions above ./w.terminal - I've included my OSX 10.7 Terminal setting that I run from my dock.
+- ./.textedit - The alternate .vimrc file, run as intructions above.
+- ./w.terminal - I've included my OSX 10.7 Terminal setting that I run from my dock.
- ./w.png - Icon you can associate with the terminal
+- ./w.png - Icon you can associate with the terminal.

 The configuration stores all files in _~/Notes_, so you'll need to create the directory.

-# To Do

- - Command for previewing markdown as html

 Icon credit: http://www.flickr.com/photos/lwr/